Spatiotemporal dynamics and substates underlie emotional signalling in facial movements

 Abstract

 From overt emotional displays to a subtle eyebrow raise during speech, facial expressions are key cues for social interaction.
-How these inherently dynamic signals encode emotion remains only partially understood.
-Moreover, despite the ubiquity of speech in face-to-face interactions, the dynamics of facial emotion signals during speech have been overlooked.
+How these inherently dynamic facial signals encode emotion across non-verbal expression and speech remains only partially understood.
 In Study 1 we recorded participants’ facial movements signalling happy, sad and angry emotions in Expression-only and Emotive-speech conditions.
-We then employed a data-driven pipeline integrating facial motion quantification, spatiotemporal classification and clustering to investigate the structure and function of facial dynamics in signalling emotion.
-Results reveal that a few fundamental spatiotemporal patterns reliably differentiated emotion in non-verbal expressions and emotive speech facial signals.
-Furthermore, we identified transient substates – or dynamic phases-that are diagnostic of emotion and conditions.
-A perceptual validation with naive observers (Study 2) showed that the low-dimensional spatiotemporal structure captures meaningful cues that closely predicts human emotion categorisations.
-We argue that this low-dimensional spatiotemporal structure optimises both the transmission and perception of dynamic facial emotion signals.
-This work contributes insights into face-to-face emotion signalling and provide a versatile framework for modelling dynamic social cues and can inform the design of expressive emotive capabilities in social agents.
+We employed a data-driven pipeline integrating facial motion quantification, spatiotemporal classification and clustering to investigate the structure and function of facial dynamics in signalling emotion.
+Results reveal that a few spatiotemporal patterns reliably differentiated emotion in non-verbal expressions and emotive speech facial signals.
+Furthermore, we identified transient substates – or dynamic phases – that are diagnostic of emotion intent and conditions.
+A perceptual validation with naïve observers (Study 2) showed that the low-dimensional spatiotemporal structure captures meaningful cues that closely predict human emotion categorisations.
+We discuss theoretical implications of a low-dimensional spatiotemporal structure for optimal transmission and perception of dynamic facial emotion signals and face-to-face interaction.
+This work also provides a framework for modelling dynamic social cues and insights for the design of expressive emotive capabilities in social agents.

 Article activity feed